Indian Land, South Carolina: Education

 Schools in Indian Land include Indian Land Elementary, Harrisburg Elementary, Van Wyck Elementary, Indian Land Intermediate School, Indian Land Middle School, and Indian Land High School.
 In 2006, Indian Land High School earned state recognition for being a Red Carpet School.
 Indian Land Middle School has been recognized as a National School to Watch, a State School of Character, a Palmetto Gold School, and a Red Carpet School.
 Harrisburg Elementary School was recognized as a National School of Character for 2017.
 Van Wyck Elementary School opened in August 2018 to serve the southern end of Indian Land and the Town of Van Wyck.

 Indian Land has a public library, a branch of the Lancaster County Library.

 In August 2018, the University of South Carolina Lancaster began offering courses in the Indian Land High School building.

 In August 2021, the New Indian Land High School opened.
 With the opening of this new school, the former high school building was changed to Indian Land Middle School (teaching students in the 7th and 8th grades), and Indian Land Intermediate School (which was formerly Indian Land Middle School) now teaches students in the 5th and 6th grades.

 Transportation

 U.S. Route 521 and South Carolina Highway 160 are two major roads that run through Indian Land.
 U.S. Route 521, the main road that Indian Land runs through, is lined with retail, businesses, and restaurants.
 Indian Land does not have public transportation.

 Public Safety

 The Lancaster County Sheriff's Office (LACSO) is the principal law enforcement in Indian Land, SC.
 They have a substation located on Sandal Brook Road in Indian Land.

+The Indian Land Fire District (ILFD) provides fire protection and technical rescue for the Indian Land Region, As well as Emergency Medical Services in co-operation with the Lancaster County EMS.
+The ILFD was formed from 2 former County Stations, The Indian Land Fire Rescue and Pleasant Valley Fire Department.
+The ILFD currently Operates out of 2 Stations, Station 1 being located on 6 Mile Creek Road in South Indian Land.
+And Station 2 being located on Possum Hollow Road in the North End.